gamepark/gamepark.github.io/docs/step-by-step-example/prepare-the-images.md

 - Add 10 pixels on every side
 - Add a 10 pixels all-around shadow

-:warn: To get the right images ratio, you need to consider that your item is now 0.2 centimeters higher and larger.
+:warning: To get the right images ratio, you need to consider that your item is now 0.2 centimeters higher and larger.

 :bulb: The framework will automatically generate webp versions of every image to save bandwidth.